jbakse/site_builder/docs/comp_form/notes2.md

 # Content

 ## Meta Data
-- Lets get rid of the number in the titles

 ## Template + Style
-- hero header: change "the what" "the how" to something better
-- On mobile the activities need to be full bleed.

 ## Copy Style
 - TOP LEVEL HEADERS Rearrange content to make the best use of numbered/top level headers